 Vegan Gingerbread Loaf with Cranberry Glaze

-- 1/2 cup organic light brown sugar, packed
+- ½ cup organic light brown sugar packed into cup

 - 1 teaspoon baking soda